 Unless noted otherwise, the notes to the fund's portfolio are for the close of the fund's reporting period, which ran from January 1, 2023 through June 30, 2023 (the reporting period).
-Within the following notes to the portfolio, references to "Putnam Management" represent Putnam Investment Management, LLC, the fund's manager, an indirect whollyowned subsidiary of Putnam Investments, LLC and references to "ASC 820" represent Accounting Standards Codification 820 Fair Value Measurements and Disclosures.
+Within the following notes to the portfolio, references to "Putnam Management" represent Putnam Investment Management, LLC, the fund's manager, an indirect wholly-owned subsidiary of Putnam Investments, LLC and references to "ASC 820" represent Accounting Standards Codification 820 Fair Value Measurements and Disclosures.

-- \ Percentages indicated are based on net assets of \$144,551,383. - † This security is non-income-producing. - # This security, in part or in entirety, was pledged and segregated with the broker to cover margin requirements for futures contracts at the close of the reporting period.
-Collateral at period end totaled \$237,386 and is included in Investments in securities on the Statement of assets and liabilities (Notes 1 and 8). - d Affiliated company.
+- Percentages indicated are based on net assets of \$112,669,091. - † This security is non-income-producing. - d Affiliated company.
 See Notes 1 and 5 to the financial statements regarding securities lending.
-The rate quoted in the security description is the annualized 7-day yield of the fund at the close of the reporting period. - L Affiliated company (Note 5).
-The rate quoted in the security description is the annualized 7-day yield of the fund at the close of the reporting period. - s Security on loan, in part or in entirety, at the close of the reporting period (Note 1).
+The rate quoted in the security description is the annualized 7-dayyield of the fund at the close of the reporting period. - L Affiliated company (Note 5).
+The rate quoted in the security description is the annualized 7-day yield of the fund at the close of the reporting period. - R Real Estate Investment Trust. - S Security on loan, in part or in entirety, at the close of the reporting period (Note 1).